Dosage Form: injection, solution

-Paricalcitol, USP, the active ingredient in Paricalcitol Injection, USP, is a synthetically manufactured analog of calcitriol, the metabolically active form of vitamin D indicated for the prevention and treatment of secondary hyperparathyroidism associated with chronic kidney disease (CKD) Stage 5.
-Paricalcitol Injection, USP is available as a sterile, aqueous solution for intravenous injection.
-Each mL contains paricalcitol, USP, 2 mcg or 5 mcg and the following inactive ingredients: alcohol, 20% (v/v) and propylene glycol, 30% (v/v).
+Paricalcitol, USP, the active ingredient in Paricalcitol Injection, is a synthetically manufactured analog of calcitriol, the metabolically active form of vitamin D indicated for the prevention and treatment of secondary hyperparathyroidism associated with chronic kidney disease (CKD) Stage 5.
+Paricalcitol Injection, USP is available as a sterile, clear, colorless, aqueous solution for intravenous injection.
+Each mL contains paricalcitol, 5 mcg and the following inactive ingredients: dehydrated alcohol, 20% (v/v), propylene glycol, 30% (v/v) and water for injection.

 Molecular formula is C27H44O3.